IAmJuniorB/PyMaths/README.md

 > ##### **Arguments:**

+        - x:
-        x: The exponent.
+                The exponent.

 > ##### **Returns:**

+        - float:
                 The value of e raised to x.

         e = 2.718281828459045235
         return e ** x